 If the obligation to pay child support ends and the obligation to pay spousal support continues, there could be a further adjustment to spousal support due to the change in circumstances.

 Your support payments may be included or deducted from your tax return.
 The Canada Revenue Agency has information to help you determine how your support payments will be considered.
-Your lawyer and your accountant can help by giving you information about how support will impact your taxes, including potential tax relief for legal fees you incur for the purpose of obtaining support (both child support and spousal support).
-This can be quite significant and should be discussed with your legal counsel.
+Your spousal support lawyer and your accountant can assist by giving you information about how support will impact your taxes, including potential tax relief for legal fees you incur for the purpose of obtaining support (both child support and spousal support).
+This can be quite noteworthy and should be discussed with your legal counsel.

 Please be advised that all articles written on this website are for informational purposes only and do not constitute legal advice on any subject matter.
 The information contained within these articles is subject to change at any time and should not be acted upon without previous consultation with legal counsel.